Professional framework

 Independence and transparency

-Information on qualifications, judicial practice, memberships, and publications serves not merely presentation.
-It is intended to make clear on what professional basis the expert work is carried out.
+Information on qualifications, judicial practice, memberships, and publications identifies the professional basis of the expert work.
 Equally important is transparency in the individual case: which files were available, which processing steps served only visualisation, and which features were in fact comparable.

 Professional standards and the expert role · Methodological integrity